Skip to main content

 How to add fallback links

-Setting up your fallback links is quick and easy.
+Setting up custom fallback links is quick and easy.
 Because fallback links are applied at the channel level, you can choose the best strategy for each of your channel individually.

-1. In the left-hand navigation menu, click on Account and select Settings then to to the tab Fallback links.
+1. In the left-hand navigation menu, click on Features and select Fallback links.

-2. From the dropdown menu, select your channel followed by the fallback type.
-You can also select the option All to use the same fallback type for all of your channels.
+3. Select your channel followed by the custom fallback url.
+You can also choose the option All channels to use the same custom fallback for all of your channels.

-3. Save Changes: Once you have made your selection, click Save tab.
-Your fallback settings are now active for that channel!
+4. Save Changes: Once you have made your selection, click Create custom fallback.
+Your fallback is now active for that channel you've choosen!

 Fallback offers